daniissac/readme-studio/README.md

 # MarkdownMe
-A modern, Medium-style Markdown editor with live preview and enhanced writing features.
+A modern, minimalist Markdown editor with live preview and enhanced writing features.

 ## Features

 ### Core Functionality
 - Integrated live preview directly in the editor
-- Medium-style Markdown formatting
+- Clean, distraction-free writing environment
 - Smart typography with proper quotes and dashes
 - Syntax highlighting for code blocks
 - Dark mode with AMOLED support